-The Financial Crimes Enforcement Network's (FinCEN) mission is to safeguard the financial system from illicit use, combat money laundering, and promote national security through financial authorities' strategic use and the collection, analysis, and dissemination of financial intelligence.
+The mission of the Financial Crimes Enforcement Network (FinCEN) is to safeguard the financial system from illicit use, combat money laundering, and promote national security through the strategic use of financial authorities and the collection, analysis, and dissemination of financial intelligence.
 To accomplish its mission, FinCEN provides financial intelligence, data stewardship, and support for law enforcement, the intelligence community, and our foreign financial intelligence unit (FIU) partners.
 FinCEN also engages in the detection of trends and typologies of money laundering and terrorist financing.

-In furtherance of this goal, as set forth in 31 U.S.C. § 310, FinCEN is required to maintain a government-wide data access service with a range of financial transaction information; to conduct analysis and dissemination of information in support of law enforcement at the federal, state, local, and international levels; to identify emerging trends and methods in money laundering and other financial crimes; to serve as the FIU of the United States to carry out other delegated regulatory responsibilities.
-FinCEN works to achieve its mission while avoiding collecting and indexing information on persons exercising their constitutional rights and civil liberties.
+In furtherance of this goal, as set forth in 31 U.S.C. § 310, FinCEN is required to maintain a government wide data access service with a range of financial transaction information; to conduct analysis and dissemination of information in support of law enforcement at the federal, state, local, Tribal, and foreign levels; to identify emerging trends and methods in money laundering and other financial crimes; to serve as the FIU of the United States; and to carry out other delegated regulatory responsibilities.
+FinCEN works to achieve its mission while avoiding the collection and indexing of information on persons exercising their constitutional rights and civil liberties.